Nakuldumphy/react_lecture04-myntra-project-/readme.md

 // mee chata ki parcel as a dev dependency aaye // use -D
 // npm install -D parcel  // abb parcel as a dev dependency aaye ga

+// JSX : with the help of {} , we can write JS expression in JSX and we cannot write JS Statement inside {} i.e we cannot write let x = 2; in {}

+//difference between Expression and statement Expression vo hai jo output lake de(kuch result lake de) // jinki jaagha kuch aaske